 Bayou Greenways

-In October 2013, the Kinder Foundation pledged $50 million to the non-profit Houston Parks Board for the Bayou Greenways project, one of the most ambitious parks projects in the country.
+In 2013, Kinder Foundation pledged $50 million to the non-profit Houston Parks Board for the Bayou Greenways project, one of the most ambitious parks projects in the country.

-The Kinder Foundation was inspired by the visionary project to create new parkland and trails to connect greenspaces along Houston’s bayous.
-The creation of parkland, trails and natural areas along major bayous – while enhancing protecting and preserving water quality, natural habitat, and native wildlife – enhances the overall health and welfare of the city and promotes park equity throughout Houston.
+Kinder Foundation was inspired by the visionary project to create new parkland and trails to connect greenspaces and communities along Houston’s bayous.
+The creation of parkland, trails and natural areas along major bayous enhances, protects and preserves water quality, natural habitat, and native wildlife, and improves the overall health, well-being and park access of Houstonians.

-Given that Bayou Greenways will create greenspace in communities with few to no parks, the Kinder Foundation made conscious decisions on how the $50 million investment would be applied to the bayou segments that form the heart of the Bayou Greenways 2020 project.
-Once Bayou Greenways is complete, it is estimated that 6 out of 10 Houstonians will live within a mile and half of a bayou park or trail.
+Given that Bayou Greenways creates greenspace in communities with few to no parks, Kinder Foundation made conscious decisions on how the $50 million investment would be applied to the bayou segments that form the heart of the Bayou Greenways project.
+Once Bayou Greenways is complete, it is estimated that 1.5 million people will live within a mile and half of an improved greenway.

 houstonparksboard.org